Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Legal Concept Interpretation Evaluator

 \subsection{Evaluation Metrics}

 For the classification task, we use Accuracy (Acc.), Macro Precision (Ma-P), Macro Recall (Ma-R), and Macro F1 (Ma-F) as the evaluation metrics.
-The reason for using macro average is that the number of cases relevant to each concept is imbalanced, and we want to give equal weight to all classes.
+The use of the macro average is motivated by the imbalance in the number of cases relevant to each concept, to assign equal weight to all concepts.

-For the reason generation task, we use a GPT-4-based evaluator to evaluate the consistency between the generated reason $\hat{r}$ and the gold reason $r$ from the court view, following previous LLM-as-a-Judge based methods~\cite{zheng2023judging,zhu2023judgelm}.
-We require the GPT-4 to rate from 1 to 10 for the consistency between the $\hat{r}$ and $r$, with higher scores indicating greater consistency.
-Specifically, we use gpt-4o-2024-08-06 \cite{achiam2023gpt} and set the temperature to 0.
-The prompt we use for evaluation is in Appendix~\ref{cs_prompt}.
-Note that, if the classification result is incorrect, the consistency score is directly set to 0.
+For the reason generation task, we use an LLM-based evaluator to evaluate the consistency between the generated reason $\hat{r}$ and the gold reason $r$ from the court view, following previous LLM-as-a-Judge based methods~\cite{zheng2023judging,zhu2023judgelm}.
+In our main experiments, we use GPT-4o~\cite{achiam2023gpt} as the evaluator.
+However, we find that open-source LLMs, such as Qwen2.5-72B, produce highly consistent evaluation results with GPT-4o (Appendix \ref{appendix:llm_cs}), suggesting they can serve as a viable substitute.
+We require GPT-4o to rate from 1 to 10 for the consistency between the $\hat{r}$ and $r$, with higher scores indicating greater consistency.
+Note that the consistency score is directly set to 0 if the classification result is incorrect.